pdx-cs-sound/course-notes/06-synth1/03-synthesis.md

 * Recall that a distorted sinusoid has "harmonics": multiples of the fundamental frequency

-  * Square wave has strong odd harmonics
+  * Square wave, triangle have odd harmonics
+    (square's are stronger)

+  * Sawtooth has all harmonics

-  * Triangle, Sawtooth, various other waves have even harmonics, and sometimes have odd harmonics
+  * Various other waves have even and/or odd harmonics

 * Organ plan: Make power-of-two pipe lengths for each note ("ranks") with adjustable volume